awslabs/harmonix/backstage-plugins/plugins/scaffolder-backend-module-aws-apps/README.md

 ### Get Platform Parameters

-The `opa:get-platform-parameters` scaffolder action retrieve AWS SSM parameter values for the OPA on AWS platform so that their values can be used by other template actions.
+The `opa:get-platform-parameters` scaffolder action retrieve AWS SSM parameter values for the Harmonix on AWS platform so that their values can be used by other template actions.

 The action will return a `params` response as an object containing a map of SSM parameters.